 Type of work we do:

-• Advising and working with national counterparts on the drafting of National Action Plans related to the seven 'women, peace and security' UN Security Council resolutions.
+• Advising and working with national counterparts on the drafting of Regional and National Action Plans related to the eight women, peace and security UN Security Council resolutions;

-• Mentoring as well as side-by-side support to officials and others to strengthen good practice.
+• Mentoring as well as side-by-side support to officials and others to strengthen good practice, skills and confidence;

 • Peer and document reviews.